 The MN Department of Natural Resources reports that the status of the Lake Vermilion walleye fishery is very strong.
 Most recent gill net catches show higher than average walleye numbers AND higher than average walleye size; noteworthy is the above average gill net catch of “eater” walleyes – those in the 13″ – 18″ range, especially in the lake’s eastern portion.

 Since 1969, The Department of Natural Resources has been stocking Walleye in Lake Vermilion and maintains a hatchery on the lake from which most all northern Minnesota lakes are stocked.

-In the past few years, in excess of 33,000,000 Walleye fry have been returned annually to Lake Vermilion from the DNR hatchery.
+In excess of 33,000,000 Walleye fry have been returned to Lake Vermilion from the DNR hatchery.
 That, combined with “catch and release” practices, assures future walleye populations for generations to come.
 If you visit our Blog section, the April 14, 2017 post will show you some of the action at the Lake Vermilion Pike River Hatchery that day.